awsdocs/aws-site-to-site-vpn-user-guide/doc_source/VPNTunnels.md

 Default: 100

 **Rekey margin time**
-The margin time in seconds before the phase 2 lifetime expires, during which the AWS side of the VPN connection performs an IKE rekey\.
+The margin time in seconds before the phase 1 and phase 2 lifetime expires, during which the AWS side of the VPN connection performs an IKE rekey\.
-You can specify a number between 60 and half of the value of the phase 2 lifetime seconds\.
+You can specify a number between 60 and half of the value of the phase 2 lifetime\.
 The exact time of the rekey is randomly selected based on the value for rekey fuzz\.
 Default: 540 \(9 minutes\)